MarlonSteiner/javascript-magic-8-ball/README.md

 # Magic 8 Ball

 Welcome to the Magic 8 Ball project!
-This project is a simple Python program that mimics the functionality of a Magic 8 Ball, providing random answers to yes-or-no questions.
+This project is a simple Javascript program that mimics the functionality of a Magic 8 Ball, providing random answers to yes-or-no questions.

 ## Description